Iyk02/Flower_Image_Classifier_Project/README.md

 #### AI Programming with Python Project

-This repository contains my project submission for **Udacity's AI Programming with Python Nanodegree**.

 In this project, I implemented an image classifier using PyTorch.
 The model is trained on the [Oxford 102 Category Flower Dataset](https://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html), which contains 102 different flower species.

 After training, I created a command-line application that allows users to: